BishopFox/asminject/README.md

 * Do nothing and hope the target process doesn't step on the injected code while it's being written ** Unreliable

-*asminject.py* adds a fourth option: increasing the priority of its own process and decreasing the priority of the target process.
-This "slow" mode generally allows it to act like [Quicksilver in _X-Men: Days of Future Past_](https://youtu.be/T9GFyZ5LREQ?t=32), making its changes to the target process at lightning speed.
-The target process is still running, but so slowly relative to *asminject.py* that it may as well be suspended.
+`asminject.py` adds a fourth option: increasing the priority of its own process and decreasing the priority of the target process.
+This "slow" mode (the default) generally allows it to act like [Quicksilver in _X-Men: Days of Future Past_](https://youtu.be/T9GFyZ5LREQ?t=32), making its changes to the target process at lightning speed.
+The target process is still running, but so slowly relative to `asminject.py` that it may as well be suspended.

 ```
-# python3 ./asminject.py 1470158 asm/x86-64/execute_python_code-01.s --relative-offsets asminject/relative_offsets-some_machine-usr-bin-python2.7-2021-08-30.txt --relative-offsets asminject/relative_offsets-some_machine-usr-lib-x86_64-linux-gnu-libc-2.31.so-2021-08-30.txt --var pythoncode "print('OK');"  --stop-method "slow" --pause false
+# python3 ./asminject.py 1470158 asm/x86-64/execute_python_code.s --relative-offsets relative_offsets-python2.7.txt --relative-offsets a--var pythoncode "print('OK');" --stop-method "slow"

 ...omitted for brevity...
 [*] Switching to super slow motion, like every late 1990s/early 2000s action film director did after seeing _The Matrix_...